tranguyenxuwu/umamusu-notes-eng/hot-spring-buena-vista.md

 #### 1. The Deck Formation ✨

 Here is the actual Support Card Deck I used 👇

 ![image](https://assets.st-note.com/img/1763694773-TWOdVZb4ucpqRPxSz3HtLjYl.png?width=4000&height=4000&fit=bounds&format=jpg&quality=90)

 - **Basic Concept:** Focused on highly versatile Support Cards.
 - **Stamina Slot:** Adopted **Duramente** (Strategy: **Chaser**).
 - **2nd Speed Slot:** Selected **Admire Groove** to boost the score for **Medium** distance.

-This time, I was quite lucky because I got an individual with **Kiremono** 💦.
+This time, I was quite lucky because I got an individual with **Sharp** 💦.
-Buena Vista is relatively easy to get Kiremono on, so aiming for it from the start is a valid strategy ✨.
+Buena Vista is relatively easy to get Sharp on, so aiming for it from the start is a valid strategy ✨.
-However, even though I had Kiremono, the training itself was a bit of a **Low roll**.
-This means that even **without Kiremono**...
+However, even though I had Sharp, the training itself was a bit of a **Low roll**.
+This means that even **without Sharp**...

-_(As seen in the example of a non-Kiremono Chrono Genesis that High rolled)_ ...reaching high ranks is possible.
+_(As seen in the example of a non-Sharp Chrono Genesis that High rolled)_ ...reaching high ranks is possible.
 If you can bring your stats close to the **Speed** and **Stamina** **Cap**, there is a possibility to push the appraisal score even higher 💡.

 ---